The Theology of the Cross and the Theology of Glory

 What can the theology of the cross mean to us?

 The same phenomenon keeps repeating itself in the church of Christ: the poor, the weak, and the sinners find Christ and the hidden power of God.
-When they are settled, there arises a temptation to showcase God’s manifest power, and the church ceases to be the sinners’ hospital where Christ cares for the weak.
-It becomes a group of the strong and the steadfast, a group in which no one dares to reveal their weakness anymore.
-The faith, which once opened heaven for the sinner and was a wonderful miracle of God, becomes a rational philosophy and Christianity a wise lifestyle.
+As time goes on, there arises a temptation to display the power of God in a way that the church ceases to be the sinners’ hospital where Christ cares for the weak.
+Congregation becomes a group of the strong and the steadfast believers, a group in which no one dares to reveal their weakness anymore.
+The faith, which once opened heaven for the sinner and was a wonderful miracle of God, becomes a rational philosophy, and Christianity turns into a wise lifestyle.
 The weak people and the teachers as well as others around them become heroes of faith.
-Estrangement from the whole deep mystery of the cross evolves gradually.
+The deep mystery of the cross is gradually forgotten.
 Only an empty shell remains of the magnificent gift of faith.
-What was more becomes less, much less.
+What was thought to be more is, in fact, less.

 The theology of the cross, greatly emphasized by Luther, is different.
 Again and again it discovers in the holy Bible examples of how God passes the wise, the rich, and the saints and helps the poor weak sinners.
 It is for this reason that the theology of the cross opens the whole Bible from a new perspective.